The Occult Roots of Nazism: Publication history

-It was first published in England by the Aquarian Press in 1985 in a 293 page edition.
-In 1992, it was republished as a paperback with a different subtitle by New York University Press in New York, as The Occult Roots of Nazism: Secret Aryan Cults and Their Influence on Nazi Ideology (ISBN 0-8147-3060-4), and again by that title in an expanded edition with a new preface in 2004 by I.B.
-Tauris & Co (ISBN 1-86064-973-4).
+It was first published in Wellingborough, England by the Aquarian Press in 1985 in a 293 page edition.
+Prior to its publication it was listed in The Bookseller under the title The Occult Roots of Nazism: Secret Racist Sects in Austria and Germany 1890–1935; in 1992, it was republished as a paperback with a different subtitle by New York University Press in New York, as The Occult Roots of Nazism: Secret Aryan Cults and Their Influence on Nazi Ideology, though there were no textual changes from the first edition.
+It was published again by that title in an expanded edition with a new preface in 2004 by Tauris Parke (ISBN 1-86064-973-4).

 The book was a commercial success, which Goodrick-Clarke credited to his approach to the material and portrayal of Nazism as a "political religion".
-The book has been continually in print since its first publication in 1985, and has been translated into twelve languages, including Spanish, French, Polish, Italian, Russian, Czech, German and Greek.
+The book has been continually in print since its first publication in 1985, and has been translated into twelve languages.
 The French translation, Les Racines occultistes du Nazisme: Les Aryosophistes en Autriche et en Allemagne (1890-1935), was published by Éditions Pardès in 1989, and translated by Patrick Jauffrineau and Bernard Dubant.
+It was published in a German edition in 1997 as Die okkulten Wurzeln des Nationalsozialismus.
 The German edition features a preface and an additional 15-page essay Nationalsozialismus und Okkultismus by H.T.
-Hakl.
+Hakl, later published as its own short book form in 2000 as Unknown Sources: National Socialism and the Occult.

-It received a successor in 2002, Black Sun, which focused on esotericism in neo-Nazism.
+Goodrick-Clarke followed up the book with a biography of esoteric Hitlerist Savitri Devi in 1998 as Hitler's Priestess.
+He also wrote a successor to The Occult Roots of Nazism in 2002, Black Sun, which focused on esotericism in neo-Nazism.
 Black Sun was originally intended as a sequel, but in the course of its writing its scope expanded beyond the original work.